luigi311/mellow/QA.md

 - [ ] The 'Albums' page and its subpages do not have performance issues
 - [ ] The 'Artists' page and its subpages do not have performance issues
 - [x] The player works while the library is building in the background
-- [ ] Search results show up quickly and progressively
+- [ ] Search results show up quickly or progressively

 User Experience: